-The Sustainability Working Committee oversees the overall planning and implementation of sustainability practices and policies continuously and systematically.
+The Sustainability Working Committee continued to oversee the overall planning and implementation of sustainability practices and policies continuously and systematically.
 The Board and management are committed to continually refining and improving these processes over time.
-Going forward, the Group strives to further improve its monitoring process on the implementation of its internal control measures and sustainability initiatives.
+The Company continues to strive to further improve its monitoring process on the implementation of its internal control measures and sustainability initiatives.

 The financial figures in this Sustainability Statement have been externally verified.
-For more detailed information on the Group's Statement on Corporate Governance and Statement on Risk Management and Internal Control, please refer to pages 030 to 048 of the BFood Annual Report 2020.
+For more detailed information on the Company's Statement on Corporate Governance and Statement on Risk Management and Internal Control, please refer to pages 35 to 52 of the BFood Annual Report 2021.